-The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 require employers with 250 or more employees to publish statutory calculations every year showing the pay gap between their male and female employees.
-It is important to note that Gender Pay Gap reporting is different to an Equal Pay Audit which measures whether men and women in the same employment performing equal work receive equal pay.

-Hereford & Worcester Fire and Rescue Service are committed to the promotion of equality of opportunity and development of all employees.
-We are aware that we have work to do to bridge the gender pay gap and we are fully committed to ensuring equal pay between female and male members of staff.
+- 2. The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 require employers with 250 or more employees to publish statutory calculations every year showing the pay gap between their male and female employees.
+The challenge in our organisation and across Great Britain is to eliminate any gender pay gap.
+It is important to note that Gender Pay Gap reporting is different to an Equal Pay Audit which measures whether men and women in the same employment performing equal work receive equal pay. - 3.
+Hereford & Worcester Fire and Rescue Service is committed to the promotion of equality of opportunity and development of all employees.
+We are aware that we have work to do to bridge the gender pay gap and will work positively to try and close this gap.
+We also remain fully committed to ensuring equal pay between female and male members of staff. - 4.
 While the gender pay gap regulations for the public, private and voluntary sectors are near identical, and the calculations are directly comparable, the public sector regulations also take into account the public sector equality duty.

-By law the six calculations should be published as follows:

-- average gender pay gap as a mean average (average value) - average gender pay gap as a median average (middle value) - average bonus gender pay gap as a mean average - average bonus gender pay gap as a median average
+By law the six calculations should be published as follows: - average gender pay gap as a mean average (average value) - average gender pay gap as a median average (middle value) - average bonus gender pay gap as a mean average

-- proportion of males receiving a bonus payment and proportion of females receiving a bonus payment - proportion of males and females when divided into four groups ordered from lowest to highest pay.

-The information contained within this report is based on a snapshot of pay on 31 March 2017, and must be published by 4 April 2018 on the corporate website and on the government reporting website.
+- average bonus gender pay gap as a median average - proportion of males receiving a bonus payment and proportion of females receiving a bonus payment - proportion of males and females when divided into four groups ordered from lowest to highest pay - 5.
+The information contained within this report is based on a snapshot of pay on 31 March 2018, and must be published by 30 March 2019 on the corporate website and on the government reporting website.
 A signed statement that the information is accurate must accompany the results and the results should remain on the websites for at least three years.